Cucni/oslo-bikes-mobility-data/README.md

 The currently used data is updated at May 22, 2020.
 The data about April is complete.

-The data comes directly from the service:
+The data on Oslo public bikes comes directly from the service:

 https://oslobysykkel.no/en/open-data